 Gov. Noem announces state office openings and closures

 PIERRE, S.D.
-(Dakota News Now) - Gov. Noem ordered state government offices to be closed in Davison County and opened in several regions of the state on Thursday.
+(Dakota News Now) - Gov. Kristi Noem ordered state government offices remain closed across most of the state on Friday, Dec.
+16, 2022.

-A press release from Noem’s office stated offices will open in Brookings, Lake, Miner, and Moody Counties.
-In the western part of the state, offices will open in Custer and Fall River Counties, as well as in the western portion of Pennington County (including Hill City, Keystone, and Rapid City).

-“Although offices are open in these counties, state employees should be smart.
-If they live rurally and need to travel on roads that have ‘no travel advised’ by SD511, they should work with their supervisors to work remotely,” said Gov. Noem.

 While executive branch offices in the rest of the state will be closed, employees will be working remotely.

-Officials continue to closely monitor the storm which features heavy snow, freezing rain, and high winds.
-A decision on state government office availability for Friday will be made Thursday.
+Officials continue to closely monitor the storm which features continued snow accumulations, high winds, falling temperatures, and blowing & drifting snow making traveling conditions dangerous.

-Citizens are encouraged to stay home Thursday if possible.
+Citizens in these counties are encouraged to stay home Friday if possible.
 If they must travel, they should check sd511.org or the SD511 mobile app.

 Copyright 2022 KSFY.
 All rights reserved.